bashforgo/advent-of-code/2015/11/task.md

 \--- Part Two ---
 -----------------

-Santa's password expired again.
+Santa's password <span title="The corporate policy says your password expires after 12 seconds.
+For security.">expired again</span>.
 What's the next one?